-We love meals that will warm us up in chilly weather, and this slow cooker pho definitely fits the bill!
+We love meals that will warm us up in chilly weather, and this slow cooker soup recipes definitely fits the bill!
 With spicy and sweet flavors, this is great to warm up with and is super easy to make!

 During the chilly winter months there is nothing quite as nice as coming home to a hot meal, and it is even better when the meal is super easy to make in the slow cooker!
 We are big fans of crock pot meals as we can get a great meal even on days where we are super busy.
 For this meal, we wanted to depart from some of our usual meals and branch out into some Asian flavors that we love, but don’t make much of at home.